-Patriot is a long-range, all-altitude, all-weather air defence system to counter tactical ballistic missiles, cruise missiles and advanced aircraft.
-Patriot (MIM-104) is produced by Raytheon in Massachusetts and Lockheed Martin Missiles and Fire Control in Florida.
+Patriot (MIM-104) is a long-range, all-altitude, all-weather air defence system to counter tactical ballistic missiles, cruise missiles and advanced aircraft.
+It is produced by Raytheon in Massachusetts and Lockheed Martin Missiles and Fire Control in Florida.

-As well as the US, Patriot is in service in Egypt, Germany, Greece, Israel, Japan, Kuwait, the Netherlands, Saudi Arabia and Taiwan.
+Patriot is in service with the US and allied countries including Germany, Greece, Israel, Japan, Kuwait, the Netherlands, Saudi Arabia, South Korea, Poland, Sweden, Qatar, the United Arab Emirates, Romania, Spain, and Taiwan.

-Patriot missile systems were deployed by US forces during Operation Iraqi Freedom.
-The systems were stationed in Kuwait and successfully destroyed a number of hostile surface-to-surface missiles, using the new PAC-3 and guidance enhanced missiles.
+US forces deployed the Patriot missile systems during the 2003 Iraq conflict.
+The systems were stationed in Kuwait and destroyed a number of hostile surface-to-surface missiles using the new Patriot advanced capability-3 (PAC-3) and guidance enhanced missiles.

 Guidance enhanced missile (GEM-T) upgrade